 - Child Support.

 The federal government has weighed in rather heavily in this area of the law since the early 1980’s or so, reacting to the distressing spectacle of non-custodial parents refusing to adequately support their children, leaving the task to the public welfare system and, ultimately, to us taxpayers.
-Therefore, as required by federal law, the General Assembly in Richmond, reacting to the federal mandate, has, in the determination of the amount of child support to be awarded to the custodial parent, tethered the discretion of the trial court in large part to a table of child support needs, which looks for all the world like one of the tax tables put out by the IRS.
-Even this determination is subject to a bunch of variables and factors too numerous to set forth here, but the basic inclination of Virginia trial judges, who now have had a good couple of decades of experience with the guidelines, is that whatever the guidelines say will be ordered, absent really unusual circumstances.
+Therefore, as required by federal law, the General Assembly has heavily limited the discretion of trial judges when setting child support, and instead requires most cases to be based on statutory guidelines – which look for all the world like one of the tax tables put out by the IRS.
+Even this determination is subject to a bunch of variables and factors too numerous to set forth here, but the basic inclination of Virginia trial judges, who now have had a good couple of decades of experience with the guidelines, is that whatever the guidelines say is what will be ordered, absent really unusual circumstances.
 The table is only part of the story when it comes to determining child support, though.
 The real battle lies in choosing the right Guidelines Worksheet, and figuring out what numbers get plugged into it.
 There’s a worksheet for almost every conceivable combination of children and custodial circumstances:

 - The Sole Custody Worksheet, where one parent has custody of the child and the other parent has visitation for no more than 90 days a year.

 - The Shared Custody Worksheet, for those families where custody of the child or children is “shared”.
-The General Assembly defines “shared custody” as any situation in which the parent who has the children less still has them for more than 90 days a year.
-You can imagine what a fertile ground for us lawyers this has become – entire cases have turned on answering the question of “what is a day”!
+The General Assembly defines “shared custody” as any situation in which both parents have the child for more than 90 days a year.
+You can imagine what a fertile ground for us lawyers this has become – entire cases have turned on answering the question of “what counts as a ‘day’?”

 - The Split Custody Worksheet, for situations where one parent has custody of one child and the other has custody of the other child.